ruthpohrp/tp/docs/DeveloperGuide.md

 ##### Storage
 These changes also made the new `JsonAdaptedBlockedSlot` necessary in order to save blocked slots created by the user into the save file.

-Design Considerations
+####Design Considerations:

 |   |Pros|Cons|
 |---|---|---|
 |Alternative 1: Have the `TimeSlot` class maintain a list of blocked time slots and prevent any new overlapping `TimeSlots` from being created.|Easy to implement.
 User is able to block out a specific time slot every day(e.g., 1800-1900 for dinner every day)|Does not work well with `FreeSlots` feature.
 User is unable to choose which days to have the blocked slot as it is applied to every day.|
 |Alternative 2 (currently chosen): Implementation described above.|Code is easier to extend with more features.
 User is able to select the time slot and date to block.|More difficult to implement.
 More testing required.
 Blocked time slots will have to be added one by one.|

-We originally intended for the user to block out a certain time slot for every day, making Option 1 a possibility, but we eventually decided that Option 2 will still be able to achieve this (although a little more effort is required) and is much more flexible.
+We originally intended for the user to block out a certain time slot for every day, making Alternative 1 a possibility, but we eventually decided that Alternative 2 will still be able to achieve this (although a little more effort is required) and is much more flexible.

 ### \[Proposed\] Undo/redo feature